sruehr/crop_diversity_WUE/README.md

 Scripts should be run in the following order:
 1. Download data from Google Earth Engine (all scripts in `scripts/data_download/GEE`)
 2. Process data into intermediate forms and save to `data/processed_data` (all scripts in `scripts/process_data/intermediate`):

-   a. `wtd_to_raster.R`: convert Fan et al. 2013 into standardized raster data
+   a. `SIF_to_monthly.R`: convert SIF GPP estimates to mean monthly values.
+The output grid will serve as the target for following product processing.

-   b. `SIF_to_monthly.R`: convert SIF GPP estimates to mean monthly values
+   b. `wtd_to_raster.R`: convert Fan et al. 2013 into standardized raster data

    c. `CDL_to_species_diversity.R`: calculate species diversity for each _x,y_ pixel using CDL data over past 5 years + current year